gopal-borusu/gopal-borusu/README.md

 - 👋 Hi, I’m Gopala Rao Borusu
-- 👀 I am a Linux System Administrator and I’m interested in "Shell Scripting" and "Ansible"
+- 👀 I am a Linux System Administrator with 2+ Years of experience.
 - 🌱 I’m currently learning Ansible
 - 💞️ I’m looking to collaborate on "Open-source projects involving automation and configuration management" and "Shell scripts that simplify common administrative tasks"
 - 📫 How to reach me ... gopalborusu16@gmail.com